FAQ

 No!
 Everyone is welcome to shop at the co-op!
 Owners will receive the added benefits of patronage dividends and the right to get a vote in affairs of the cooperative.
 The co-op Board (which will be made up of and elected by Owners) will decide, as the co-op matures, what the differences and benefits will be regarding Owners and non-Owners.
 It is likely that, in addition to patronage dividends, Owners will be eligible for special offers and discount.

 Our founding owners share the vision and have and demonstrated faith and confidence in our community’s ability to make this happen.
 Even without an actual store where you can shop (yet!), founding owners are willing to make a tangible investment in bringing this valuable asset to our community, and we thank you for that.
-To recognize the important role our founding owners play in the development of the Food Shed Co-op, their names will be forever noted on a plaque in the store.
+To recognize the important role our founding owners play in the development of the Food Shed Co-op, only members who sign up before our Grand Opening will have the opportunity to participate in our “That’s My Brick” fundraiser.
+Login in through our member portal to reach the “Buy a Brick” order form.”

 Any adult (18 years and older) that resides in Illinois or Wisconsin!
 Ownership can be used by any adult in your household.
 However, multiple Owners within one household are permitted and encouraged.
 Each individual adult Owner gets one vote.
-Please see our Ownership Page for more information.
+Please see our Become An Owner Page for more information.

 The votes of our Owners will set the direction for Food Shed Co-op far into the future: our values, our goals, Owner benefits, and the products, programs, and services that will be offered.
 So even though the store isn't open YET, today’s Owners will be making key decisions — you want to be part of that!